The Curriculum at Broadfields...

 Academically gifted and talented pupils have the opportunity to take part in Star Class which is aimed at boosting their ability in English, Maths and problem solving.
 Pupils in Year 5 all have the opportunity to take English Speaking Board exams.
 All pupils have the opportunity to attend at least one free extended day (until 4:30) each week for extra studies in music, sport, art, dance or basic skills.

-The school has a dedicated teacher of music who ensures that provision in this subject is very good.
-For instance, as part of the music provision in Key Stage 2 all children are taught to play the recorder and the clarinet.
+The school has a dedicated teacher of Music who ensures that provision in this subject is very good.
+For instance, as part of the music provision in Key Stage 2 all children are taught to play the xylophone, recorder and the clarinet.
 The school choir perform within the school, across Barnet and at venues such as The Regents Hall and The Royal Albert Hall.
 Children also are offered the opportunity to learn a wide range of instruments individually.
 We have also hosted travelling opera companies to work with the children which has been very well received by the children and teachers alike.

 We have a Forest School!
 This provides the opportunity for all children to learn more about the natural world around them.
 Forest School activities are based around the school wigwam where children practically learn about animals, plants, environmentalism and bush skills.
 The school has recently developed an eco garden in which children get the opportunity to plant, grow and harvest edible plants, fruits and vegetables.
 We built two greenhouses using recycled 2l drinks bottles to help more vulnerable plants to flourish.
 The children feel proud of their accomplishments at harvest time.